 March 8, 2004

 March 23, 2004

 Nancy J. Steiger, Chief Executive Officer, San Mateo Medical Center

-This agreement keeps the commitment to Ensure Basic Health and Safety for All and goal number 5: Provide residents access to healthcare and preventive care.
-The agreement contributes to this commitment by providing a mechanism for a study to access the safety and effectiveness of Zadaxin for patients with compensated Cirrhosis due to chronic Hepatitis C.
+This agreement keeps the commitment to Ensure Basic Health and Safety for All and goal number 5: Provide patients access to healthcare and preventive care.
+This is a regulatory and legislative requirement.

 The fiscal input of this unfunded mandate will be in the range of 1.7-2.9 million dollars dependent on the number and mix of staff we are able to recruit and hire.
 We will not be able to hire all 25 positions within the next four months of the fiscal year but will have positions available for qualified applicants and will continue to use registry until we can fill positions.
 Nursing staff will continue to fluctuate with number of patients and acuity.